kim87047285/my-awesome-project/README.md

 Steven's Stamp Collection App

-About Jolin
+About Jolin's Stamps

-stuff about Steven's Stamps here...
+Jolin has been collecting stamps since 1981, she has wide variety of Chinese stamps